 Bloomberg Business Week

-Complain About Bloomberg Business Week - learn how to file a complaint
+Complain About Bloomberg Business Week - File a Complaint Today

 It's not just you.
 Bloomberg Business Week's Trustpilot score is a dismal 1.7 stars, with a staggering 86% of users giving them only one star.
 It's a mess of complaints about impossible-to-cancel subscriptions and surprise auto-renewal charges.
 Many people feel trapped by billing practices that seem designed to be confusing.
 If you're fed up with being ignored or getting the runaround about a charge you know is wrong, you're in the right place.
 We'll show you exactly how to fight back and get your issue resolved.